Soft skills & personality

 Everyone has a deep need to feel “ok” and to be accepted with their whole person, just as they are.
 This gives us a feeling of security and inner safety.
 We feel successful and lovable.

 So all our efforts are geared towards making ourselves feel ok.
 We are getting older and our caregivers are changing.
 At some point, it is usually no longer the parents whose recognition and attention we strive for.
 Maybe it’s our clique that defines what’s ok when we’re young.
-Maybe it’s the cool soccer coach or the math teacher.
+Maybe it’s the cool football coach or the math teacher.

 Do you also know this phenomenon?
 You can always find someone to compare yourself to and feel bad afterwards.
 A young female executive and mother once said to me: